apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 gensvg.py - (author: clarknova) main program to create an xhmtl page with embedded svg graphics

-Please note, gensvg.py, genhtml.py, and genxml.py import and use
-decode_meta.py, convert2xml.py, flatxml2html.py, getpagedim.py and stylexml2css.py
-so please keep all of these python scripts together in the same place.
+Please note, these scripts all import code from each other so please keep all of these python scripts together in the same place.